 (A) The university shall determine the specific positions to be vacated and employees in those positions shall be notified of layoff, as specified in Section 1 of this Article.
-The university shall notify in writing any employees scheduled for layoff of his/her seniority and his/her contractual layoff rights.
-The university shall notify the Local Union President and Field Office in writing of the seniority of all employees scheduled for layoff and all employees potentially subject to displacement under this Section in that geographic area.
-The notices will be either hand-delivered or sent by registered mail.
+The university shall notify in writing any employees scheduled for layoff of the employee's seniority and contractual layoff rights.
+The notice to the employee will be either hand-delivered or sent by registered mail.
+The university shall confidentially notify the Local Union President and Chief Steward by email of the seniority of all employees scheduled for layoff and all employees potentially subject to displacement under this Section in that geographic area.
+This notice shall be delivered by hand or email and shall not be shared with any employee.